Comingle/OSSex/README.md

 You can make your toy run all kinds of motor patterns: make them fade in and out, respond to a sensor, jump around randomly, be on full-blast, however you want.

 A motor pattern is a sequence of **steps**.
-Each step has 3 parts:
+Each step has 4 parts:
-* Which output/motor you want
-* What power level you want (generally 0-255, with 0 being off)
+* The power to set motors 1, 2, and 3
 * How long the step should run (in milliseconds)

-`{1, 40, 5000}` would turn motor 1 on to a power level of 40 for 5 seconds before the next step would run.
+`{40, -1, -1, 5000}` would turn motor 1 on to a power level of 40 for 5 seconds before the next step would run.
+The `-1` signifies "leave this motor alone".
+Whatever it was doing prior to this step, it can continue doing it.

 You can run patterns a couple of different ways: